mrkjhsn/City-of-Scottsdale-DUI-Concentrations/README.md

 My analysis was performed in SQL.
 I used a temporary table to sumarize a count of DUI citations, grouped by streets and intersections.
 Then I used a cross join to append this to a query in order to find the number of total DUIs that took place at any given street or intersection as a percentage of the total.

 #### Results:
 My data showed that 9.8% of DUIs took place along Indian School Road.
-The top intersection was Indian School and Hayden(3.6%), the closest intersection to where I live.
+The top intersection was Indian School and Hayden(3.6%).
+This seems to be consistent with the high number of drinking establishments in Old Town Scottsdale.

 #### Further Things to Consider:
+1. Correlate DUI counts with times of the day.
-1. Are specific streets and intersections associated with DUIs at certain times of day?
+2. Are specific streets and intersections associated with DUIs at certain times of day?
-2. Is it possible to graphically show a cluster map of the count associated with streets and intersections?
+3. Is it possible to graphically show a cluster map of the count associated with streets and intersections?
+This doesn't seem possible based on the data provided at this time.
+For instance Hayden Rd. runs from 1500 in the north to 1000 in the South.
+If a citation occurs in eiher of those locations it will appear as 1XXX.